• Home

 Conversion tracking is an advanced feature that helps you identify the keywords that influence prospects and lead to conversions.
 Whether it’s a purchase or newsletter signup, you must track your conversions. as you can learn more about the customer journey and the behavior of your prospects.
 This information guides your decisions, so you’ll know when to increase your Max CPC for top-performing keywords, and when to reduce your bids for underperforming keywords.

 For many advertisers, reaching the first page of Google SERPs is a top priority.
-Paying a lot of money to advertise your business, products, and services seem worthwhile when you get brand visibility and exposure you need to drive traffic and increase sales.
+Paying a lot of money to advertise your business, products, and services seems worthwhile when you get brand visibility and exposure you need to drive traffic and increase sales.

 With page one in your sights, keep these three keyword bid estimates in mind to improve your chances of climbing to the top: